hanenHEDFI/Playwright-JC-Archetype/README.md

 ## Integration of Page Object Model for Playwright testing

 It provides following features:

+* Parameterization and externalization of variables (Data driven approach)
 * Page Object Model to create maintainable, reusable testcases
 * Running testcases on multiple browsers
 * Generate reports with screenshots

 ### Usage:
+* To change or add more data, you simply modify the json file "data.json" defined under the folder "utils"
 * To change configurations (browsers, retries ...etc), you simply modify the config file "playwright.config.js"

 ### Execution